The Japanese art in Lithuania

 Those who are interested in sculpture can also see Japanese pieces of art in Lithuania.
 One of them is the monument "Moon Light" (Lit.
 “Mėnulio šviesa)”.
 In 2001, it was built near the Holocaust exposition of the Jewish Museum (Pamėnkalnio st.).
 This work, dedicated to the memory of Chiune Sugihara, was created by the Japanese sculptor Goichi Kitagawa and the Lithuanian Vladas Vildžiūnas.

-Five works by Japanese artists are exhibited in the European Park near Vilnius.
+Five works by Japanese artists are also exhibited in the European Park near Vilnius.

 Natural environment and powerful energy of people fighting for the future made a great impression to me in Lithuania – this is what I wanted to represent in my work.